Artisan Dental, a Certified B Corporation

 Since our inception in 2014, our mission and vision has been to create an integrated prosperity that includes all stakeholders connected to our business.
 These stakeholders include our patients, our team members, the suppliers who support us and the communities and the planet we all share.

 Artisan Dental became a certified B Corporation in 2017 as a demonstration of our commitment to enacting our mission and to meeting the high standards of transparency, accountability, and performance being certified B corporation offers.
+Called “the highest standard for socially responsible business by Inc. magazine, B Corporation certification is to sustainable business what USDA organic certification is to food or what Leed certification is to buildings.
+There are currently over 3522 companies, 150 industries and 74 countries as of 9/14/2020.
+Household names of certified B corporations include Patagonia clothing, Ben & Jerry’s ice cream, Method cleaning products, and Stoneyfield yogurt.
 We are also delighted to be part of a movement that is evolving what it means to be successful in business and a force for good in the world.

-B Corp certification is to sustainable business what USDA Organic certification is to milk or Leed certification is to green building.
+B Corp certification is to sustainable business what USDA Organic certification is to milk or Fair Trade certification is to coffee.
 B Corps are certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
-Today, there is a growing community of more than 2,100 Certified B Corps from 50+ countries and 130 industries working together toward one unifying goal: to evolve the definition of success in business.
+Today, there is a growing community of more than 3522 companies, 150 industries and 74 countries as of 9/14/2020. working together toward one unifying goal: to evolve the definition of success in business.

 Why it Matters?